robertoalvarezalonso/npm-to-servicenow/README.md

 # npm-to-servicenow
-Compile a Node.js module into a single file, and ServiceNow ready.
+Compile a Node.js module into a single ServiceNow-ready file.

 1. Write your code in `./src/index`.
 2. Execute `npm run build` from your terminal.